per1234/EtherEvent/README.md

   - Type: IPAddress

 `EtherEvent.flushReceiver()` - Clear any buffered event and payload data so a new event can be received.
-- Parameter:none
+- Parameter: none
-- Returns:none
+- Returns: none

 `EtherEvent.send(ethenetClient, target, port, event[, eventLength][, payload[, payloadLength]])` - Send an event and payload.
 - Parameter: ethernetClient - The EthernetClient object created in the Ethernet setup of the user's sketch.
   - Type: EthernetClient
 - Parameter: target - IP address to send the event to.
   - Type: IPAddress or byte(4 byte array)
-- Parameter: port: port to send the event to.
+- Parameter: port - Port to send the event to.
   - Type: unsigned int
-- Parameter: event - String to send as the event.
+- Parameter: event
-  - Type: const char(char array)
+  - Type: char array/int8_t/byte/int/unsigned int/long/unsigned long/_FLASH_STRING/__FlashStringHelper(F() macro)
 - Parameter: eventLength - Length of the event.
 This parameter should only be used if event is of type __FlashStringHelper(F() macro).
   - Type: byte
-- Parameter(optional): payload - payload to send with the event(char array).
+- Parameter(optional): payload - Payload to send with the event.
 The payload is not optional when the event is of type __FlashStringHelper(F() macro).
-  - Type: char/int8_t/byte/int/unsigned int/long/unsigned long/_FLASH_STRING/__FlashStringHelper(F() macro)
+  - Type: char array/int8_t/byte/int/unsigned int/long/unsigned long/_FLASH_STRING/__FlashStringHelper(F() macro)
-- Parameter: payloadLength:- length of the payload.
-This parameter should only be used if event is of type type __FlashStringHelper(F() macro).
+- Parameter: payloadLength - Length of the payload.
+This parameter should only be used if event is of type __FlashStringHelper(F() macro).
   - Type: byte
 - Returns: true = success, false = failure
   - Type: boolean